Current Initiatives

 Related area of focus: NGN Advanced Prep Work

-• Conduct NGN build discovery and advanced preparation work, including follow-up work in the building transition stage related to IP Address Remediation and NGN Closet preparations.
+• Conduct NGN build discovery and advanced preparation work, including follow-up work related to IP Address Remediation and NGN Closet preparations in the building transition stage.

 Related area of focus: NGN Closet Surveys and Remediation